VinayChaudhari1996/Stackoverflow-Question-Answering-/README.md

-# Stackoverflow open Question Answering pipeline using Heystack Framework.
+# Extracting insights from unstructured data.

 #### Problem

-## To retrive answer for given query using highly unstructured stackoverflow data.
+**To retrive answer for given query using highly unstructured stackoverflow data.**

 Given Input and Expected Output